Can AI Detect Wash Trading? Evidence from NFTs: Direct Estimation

 \subsection{Direct Estimation Results}

-In this section, we establish our benchmark results and general statistics stemming from the ``direct'' estimation method.
-We applied the aforementioned filters on our LooksRare, Blur, and OpenSea datasets.
-The results are summarized in Tables \ref{tab:LRwash}, \ref{tab:BlurWash}, and \ref{tab:OpenSeaWash}, respectively.
+Table~\ref{tab:CombinedWashTrades} shows our direct estimation results after applying each filter individually, and then combining them ($\cup f_i$).

+Wash trades, as a percentage of total trades, appear quite stable across exchanges -- we estimate between 30-40\% across.
+On the other hand, there is significant heterogeneity (26\% - 95\%) in terms of wash trade values (often referred to as traded volume in the literature), that is, when taking into account not just the number of trades categorized as wash, but also their size and price.

 On LooksRare, Filter 1 only flagged \LooksRareFiloneCount trades, whereas Filter 4 flagged \LooksRareFilfourCount trades as wash trades.
 In total, filters 1 through 4 collectively identified \LooksRareFilallfourCount wash trades, which is not simply the sum of the individual filters' results.
 This is because a single transaction may meet the criteria of multiple filters, and the last line in the table represents any transaction flagged by at least one of these filters (logical OR).
-Therefore, \LooksRareFilallfourFrac\% of wash trades on LooksRare contributed \LooksRareFilallfourVol\% of the value in ETH.
+Overall, we found \LooksRareFilallfourFrac\% of wash trades on LooksRare corresponding to an astouding \LooksRareFilallfourVol\% of the trade value in ETH (in other words, trades identified as wash, were larger in size on average ).